sergeLabo/TapOSC/README.md

 simpleOSC or TUIO doesn't support python 3.4.
 And TUIO documentation is to poor.

-I want to migrate my code to python 3.4 when buildozer work with python 3.
+I want to migrate my code to python 3.4

 Pyhton3 OSC.py version is on github